 So, after my initial ponderous fascination, I dug in.
 I got a mace and I learned as much as I could about steel mace training and my soon-to-be-new-favorite-exercises, steel mace 360s and 10 to 2s.

 The more I swung, the more the mechanics made sense.
-The more I talked with others in the macebell field, the more I mastered the understanding and movement of this extremely beneficial exercise.
+The more I talked with others in the macebell field, the more I mastered the understanding and movement of this wonderfully beneficial exercise.

-So, I'm here to share all of this with you:
+So, I'm here to share all of what I learned, which includes:

 But first, let me give you a brief history of these two wonderful, fun, effective steel mace exercises.

 If you have a steel mace, you probably already know this.
-But for those who are new to the steel mace world, you might be surprised to know that the steel mace 360 and 10 to 2 exercise has been around for a long, long time.
+But for those who are new to the steel mace world, you might be surprised to know that the steel mace 360 and 10-to-2 exercise has been around for a long time.
 Albeit the steel mace is somewhat new; the original training tool is known as a Gada, which hails from the Indian subcontinent.

 Even before the Gada, maces have been around for basically forever.
 After all, a mace is a weapon, and one of very basic form.
 So you can imagine it has been around for thousands of years.
 People would swing a heavy mace club to bash people’s heads in as far as eight millennia ago.
 And in more recent history, it was an effective tool when up against heavy armor, where swords would fail to penetrate.

 During war, these warriors would swing maces around with incredible rotational strength.
 They were not likely doing 360s or 10 to 2s with it, but they were surely swinging it.
 They’d use heavier maces during battle training, as to build more strength so that a battle mace felt light when swinging it during war.